-Notes accompanying the Financial Statements
+Contents of the Notes accompanying the Financial Statements

-Note 1.
-Significant Accounting Policies 96 Note 3.
-Sewerage Business Best Practice Management Disclosure Requirements 99
+Note Details Page 1 Summary of Significant Accounting Policies 8 3 Sewerage Business Best Practice Management disclosure requirements 11

 Note 1.
 Significant Accounting Policies

 These financial statements are a Special Purpose Financial Statements (SPFS) prepared for use by Council and the Office of Local Government.